Why Traditional Threat Modeling Breaks Down for AI Systems

 • And of course, attack trees.
 Think of these as flowcharts that map out how an attacker might get to your valuables.
 They're all about figuring out what you're trying to protect, what could go wrong, and how bad it would be if it did.

 The problem is, these methods?
 They're designed for systems that are, well, predictable.
 Think traditional software, network infrastructure, stuff like that.
 They're great for spotting vulnerabilities in your web server or database; but, when it comes to ai, it's like bringing a knife to a gun fight.
 AI's complexity, adaptability, and, frankly, its opaqueness throws a wrench in the works.
+AI models can do weird things, like resist shutdown or even lie.
+And that's not really covered in your typical threat model, is it?

 So, what happens when these traditional methods meet ai?
 That's where things gets interesting... and a little scary.